Return0Software/fwf-server/CONTRIBUTING.md

 At this point, make a commit, and head over to GitHub to create a PR where a maintainer will review your PR, and submit feedback if necessary.

+### Docker

+This project has extensive support for Docker-based workflows.
+If you do not want to develop on your machine you are more than welcome to use the `fwf` service in the `docker-compose-dev.yml` file.

+The source code is mounted into the image so it updates as you update it in your editor.

+> I recommend tunneling into the image and using the command line from
+> there in order to have access to `mvn`.
+Make sure you include the
+> `docker` profile when launching Spring Boot
+> (`-Dspring.profiles.includes=docker) - @tristan957

 ### Admin Client

 This project has setup a Spring Boot admin client located at